ingo/ingo.github.io/_recipes/stromboli.md

 title: Stromboli
 ---

 Stromboli, an Italian-American dish that originated in the city of Philadelphia, is like a rolled-up version of pizza.
 Filled with cheese and Italian deli meats, like pepperoni, salami, and ham, and served with marinara sauce for dipping, it’s a huge crowd-pleaser – perfect for game day, an easy dinner, or anytime you’re having people over.
-Just keep in mind that stromboli disappears quickly; I recommend making two rolls, especially if you’re feeding men and boys.

 ### Ingredients